jh1h1h/portfolio/docs/intro.md

 In the process of migrating my notes from notion to here

 [WIP] tags are used to indicate parts that are incomplete

+If there are any dead links to external websites go to [Wayback Machine](https://web.archive.org/) or [archive.is](https://archive.is/) I should have archived them :)

+If there are any dead links linking within this website or any other issues or feedback please reach me at cjh.t01snake@gmail.com!